FireScores

 "Fireproof" isn't a real category

 There is no building material, paint, or spray that makes a home fireproof.
-Insurance adjusters and fire scientists use a different word: ignition-resistant.
+Insurance adjusters, building scientists, and CAL FIRE all use a different word: ignition-resistant.
 The goal is to make every surface and opening hostile enough to embers and radiant heat that the house never catches in the first place.

-The good news: ignition-resistant construction is well understood, code-defined (California Chapter 7A), and mostly achievable through retrofit rather than rebuild.
+The good news: ignition-resistant construction is well understood, code-defined (California Building Code Chapter 7A and the IBHS Wildfire Prepared Home standard), and mostly achievable through retrofit rather than rebuild.
+You do not need to demolish and start over to dramatically improve survival odds.

 The four things that actually matter

 Roof: Class A rating, no gaps.
-This single item is the strongest predictor of survival.
+This single item is the strongest predictor of survival in every post-fire forensic dataset.
+See our Class A roof guide for what qualifies.

-Vents: 1/8-inch noncombustible mesh or WUI-listed ember-resistant vents on every opening.
+Vents: 1/8-inch noncombustible mesh or WUI-listed ember-resistant vents on every opening — attic, gable, soffit, crawlspace, dryer.
+One missed vent is the failure point that loses the house.

-Siding and windows: noncombustible or ignition-resistant siding; dual-pane windows with at least one tempered pane.
+Siding and windows: noncombustible (fiber cement, stucco, brick) or ignition-resistant siding; dual-pane windows with at least one tempered pane.
+Tempered glass roughly doubles the time the window survives radiant heat.

-The 5-foot perimeter: nothing combustible touching or within 5 feet of the walls.
+The 5-foot perimeter (Zone 0): nothing combustible touching or within 5 feet of the walls.
+No bark mulch, no firewood, no wood fence connection, no patio cushions.
+See our Zone 0 guide.

 Things that look like fireproofing but aren't